 We celebrated the announcement of the LF Climate Finance Foundation in a previous article, and the latest move from the SEC clearly builds on momentum already taking place – the great news is that robust, tried, tested and free open source tool sets already exist with platforms such as CKAN to effectively facilitate these data requirements.

-Having worked at national and regional level with governments and institutions over many years, we’ve helped them to report and publish data through Climate Data Portals, Platforms and APIs – so we have the experience to guide companies on how to implement and position their climate related disclosures today.
+Having worked at the national and regional level with governments and institutions over many years, we’ve helped them to report and publish data through Climate Data Portals, Platforms and APIs, we have the experience to guide companies on how to implement and position their climate related disclosures today.
 Increasing transparency today will help organisations improve their climate impact credentials with both investors and analysts.

 Please get in touch if you’re interested in discussing how we can help.